New solar will help keep power on during scorching summer, report says

 Christy Walsh, a senior attorney at the Natural Resources Defense Council’s Sustainable FERC Project, said the reliability reports show how climate change is central to the pressures facing the electric grid.

-“And it needs to be at the center of our solutions too,” she said in a statement to States Newsroom.

-“Earlier and more intense hurricanes brought on by increasing sea temperatures are a new and noteworthy concern, and this underscores the need for more large-scale transmission and connections between regions,” the statement continued.
-“Most of the new additions were wind, solar and storage, and last summer especially we saw just how crucial these resources can be during extreme heat events.
-We need to make sure we have a grid that can withstand the weather and move resources around during times of stress.”

-The post New solar will help keep power on during scorching summer, report says appeared first on SC Daily Gazette.
+The post New solar will help keep power on during scorching summer, report says appeared first on New Jersey Monitor.